raku-community-modules/Template6/README.md

-# Template6: A Template Engine for Perl 6 #
+# Template6: A Template Engine for Raku #

 Inspired by Template Toolkit from Perl 5,
 Template6 is a simple template engine designed to be